 Bird populations are always shifting and changing.
-Bird count events help collect data that highlight changes in bird populations, such as the effects of warm weather on their migration patterns and other phenomena.
-Several important bird count events held throughout the year.
-Anyone can participate in these events, whether you are brand new to bird watching or an experienced “birder” familiar will the bird calls of many species.
+Bird count events help collect data that highlight changes in bird populations, from weather and other phenomena.
+Anyone can volunteer to participate, whether you are brand new to bird watching or an experienced “birder” familiar with many species.

-The Audubon Society conducts the Great Backyard Bird count (February) and the Christmas Bird Count (Dec 14-Jan 5) every year.
-Read more about each of these bird count events below and learn how you can participate.
-More info: birdcount.org.
+- The Audubon Society conducts the Great Backyard Bird count (President’s Day Weekend) and the Christmas Bird Count Dec 14-Jan 5.

 - The GBBC is held Friday-Monday over President’s Day Weekend.